 What is "IMPC"?

-The Integrated Modelling Program for Canada (IMPC) is a transdisciplinary research program that assembles a team of scientists and stakeholders from 6 Canadian universities, 12 government agencies and more than 10 users groups, providing a unique expertise that integrates atmospheric science, hydrology and ecology with social science, computer science, economics, and water resource engineering.
+The Integrated Modelling Program for Canada, or "IMPC," is a transdisciplinary research program bringing together scientists and stakeholders from six Canadian universities, twelve government agencies and more than ten end-user communities.
+This team provides a unique expertise that integrates atmospheric science, hydrology and ecology with social science, computer science, economics, and water resource engineering.

-IMPC aims to develop a pan-Canadian integrated modelling platform to diagnose, simulate, and predict interactions amongst natural and human-driven water resource components of the changing Earth and environmental systems, and to deliver optimal decision-making tools and solutions for uncertain future water resources, considering the range of stakeholder needs in Canada’s major river basins.
+IMPC aims to develop modelling capability for the prediction and management of change in Canada’s seven major river basins.
+The research themes of IMPC are designed to diagnose, simulate, and predict interactions amongst natural and human-driven water resource components of the changing Earth and environmental systems, and to deliver optimal decision-making tools and solutions for uncertain future water resources, considering the range of stakeholder needs in Canada’s major river basins.